 Dr Mark Griffin

-Dr Mark Griffin is the Founding Director of the Australian Development Agency for Statistics and Information Systems.
+Dr Mark Griffin is the Founding Director of Insight Research Services Associated, formerly the Australian Development Agency for Statistics and Information Systems.
 Mark has over 20 years' experience working as a business analyst specializing in statistics, survey methodology, and information systems.
 He has provided consultancy services to academic and industry staff in Adelaide, Brisbane, Melbourne, Perth and Sydney, and to a range of industry clients including GlaxoSmithKline Pharmaceuticals, Novartis Pharmaceuticals, Exxon Oil, and World Vision.
-Since the formation of ADASIS he has presented over 80 two-day workshops in statistics and survey design around Australia.
+Since the formation of the company, Mark has presented over 80 two-day workshops in statistics and survey design around Australia.

 Mark works with a number of technical societies: